dshanske/syndication-links/readme.txt

 9. [Travis-CI](https://travis-ci.org) is used to actively test against various PHP versions

 == Changelog ==

+= Version 4.0.5 ( 2019-o1-05 )
+* Fix minor bug introduced in customizer by original of widget

 = Version 4.0.4 ( 2018-12-29 )
 * Add setting to use the excerpt if set for Bridgy Publish to Twitter